BenjaminKobjolke/split-audio-on-keyword/README.md

 # Split Audio on Keyword

-A Python tool that uses OpenAI's Whisper to transcribe audio files and split them at occurrences of a specified keyword.
+A Python tool that uses OpenAI's Whisper to transcribe audio files and split them at occurrences of specified keywords.

 ## Features

 - Transcribes audio files using OpenAI's Whisper model
-- Splits audio files at occurrences of a specified keyword (case-insensitive, ignores punctuation)
+- Splits audio files at occurrences of specified keywords (case-insensitive, ignores punctuation)
+- Supports multiple keywords for both splitting and ending segments
 - Supports MP3 and OGG formats
-- Saves keyword preference in settings.ini
+- Saves keyword preferences in settings.ini
 - Removes 2 seconds from the beginning of each part after the keyword for cleaner splits

 ## Quick Setup (Windows)